LUSAKA – CAPITOL OF ZAMBIA

 Lusaka is close to the centre of Zambia between the eastern and western bulges.
 All major routes to the east, west, north and south flow through the city.

-The Great North Road comes down from Tanzania via Kapiri Mposhi, and is about 1100km from the Tanzanian border.
+- The Great North Road comes down from Tanzania via Kapiri Mposhi, and is about 1 100km / 684mi from the Tanzanian border.

-The Great East Road from Chipata to Lusaka is 570km.
+- The Great East Road from Chipata to Lusaka is 570km / 354mi.

-The road from Livingstone in the south meets up with the Kafue Road and is 470km long.
-From the Chirundu border with Zimbabwe, the route is well paved and 136km long.
+- The road from Livingstone in the south meets up with the Kafue Road and is 470km / 292mi long.
+From the Chirundu border with Zimbabwe, the route is well paved and 136km / 85mi long.

-The Mongu road coming in from the west via the Kafue National Park is 591km long.
+- The Mongu road coming in from the west via the Kafue National Park is 591km / 367mi long.

 The domestic railway goes to Livingstone, Kapiri Mposhi and the Copperbelt.
 The Tanzania Zambia Railway – Tazara – comes down as far as Kapiri Mposhi, where the Zambia Railways train links it to Lusaka.
-Buses arrive from Harare, Lilongwe, Johannesburg, Livingstone and the Copperbelt.
+Buses arrive from Harare in Zimbabwe, Lilongwe in Malawi, Johannesburg in South Africa, Livingstone and the Copperbelt.

-Lusaka International Airport, which is 14km from the city centre, receives most international flights.
+Kenneth Kaunda International Airport, which is 14km / 9mi from the city centre, receives most international flights.

 Most of the banks and many bureaux de change can be found along Cairo Road.

-For groceries and general supplies there are several shopping malls, two along the Great East Road, two on the Kafue Road south of the city and out out towards Leopards Hill.
-There are several suburban shopping centres, not of the mall type, but with a variety of shops that usually supply anything you need, mostly imported from Zimbabwe or South Africa and a little pricey.
-These are called Kabulonga, Northmead and Woodlands.
+For groceries and general supplies there are several shopping malls along the Great East Road, the Kafue Road south of the city and out towards Leopards Hill.
+There are also several suburban shopping centres – try Kabulonga, Northmead and Woodlands.

-If not for shopping, but just for the experience of how the local masses shop, a visit to one of Lusaka’s markets is a must.
-It’s an interesting experience and well worth a visit for the colourful and lively atmosphere.
-The Soweto Market is two roads west of Cairo Road, and the other opposite the Tazara building in Independence Ave.
-A new, smarter, roofed market has just been built along Freedom Way.
+A visit to one of Lusaka’s markets is a must.
+It’s an interesting experience and well worth it for the colourful and lively atmosphere.
+The Soweto Market.
+Pakati Market and the Lusaka Food Market are among the best known.

-There are several sports clubs in Lusaka which offer facilities for golf, tennis, swimming and squash.
-For golfers, there’s the Lusaka Golf Club, Chilanga Golf Club and Chainama Hills Golf Club.
+There are several sports clubs in Lusaka that offer facilities for golf, tennis, swimming and squash.
+For golfers, there are the Lusaka, Chilanga and Chainama Hills Golf Clubs.
 The Lusaka Club offers bowls, tennis and squash.
-Polo is a popular sport, especially among expatriates, and the polo field at the showgrounds usually has matches on the weekends.
-Hash House Harriers organise walks and runs on Saturdays at 15h00.
-Several swimming pools are available.
-The large Lusaka City Council swimming pool just off Lubu Road is open every day except Mondays from 10h00 to 18h00.
-One can also use the pools at the Intercontinental and Pamodzi hotels at modest prices.
+Polo is a popular sport and the polo field on Nangwenya Road usually has matches on the weekends.
+Hash House Harriers organise walks and runs.
+The Olympic-size Lusaka City Council swimming pool is off Lubu Road.

 Lusaka has an interesting history and culture and there are plenty of sights to see to help make the most of both.
-As with most African cities, Lusaka’s markets are its beating heart.
-For the best local wares and wonders, the Sunday Market at the Arcades Shopping Centre on Great East Road is a good place to fill your suitcase with souvenirs before flying home.
-If it’s atmosphere and cheap local fare that you are after then the Town Centre Market or Lusaka City Market are a better bet and less-touristy, if a little more chaotic.
+As with many African cities, Lusaka’s markets are its beating heart.
+For the best local wares and wonders, the market at the Arcades Shopping Centre on Great East Road is a good place to fill your suitcase with souvenirs before flying home.
+If it’s atmosphere and cheap local fare that you are after then the Town Centre Market or Lusaka City Market are a better bet and less-touristy.

-For a spot of suburban safari, Lusaka now has a National Park on the outskirts of the city.
+For a spot of suburban safari, Lusaka has a national park the outskirts of the city.
 You’ll find it along the Leopards Hill Road.
-There’s a high viewing platform or several roads to take a drive and see several species of antelope.
+There’s a high viewing platform or several roads to take a drive and see several species of antelope and other plains game.

-On the southern side of Town you’ll find the Lilayi Private Game Reserve and Elephant orphanage.
-Further along is the Munda Wanga Environmental Park with stunning botanical gardens and a small zoo.
+On the southern side of town you’ll find the Lilayi Lodge in its own private game reserve.
+Further along is the Munda Wanga Environmental Park with stunning botanical gardens and an animal sanctuary.
 Here rescued wild animals are rehabilitated for reintroduction into the wild, including lions and cheetahs.
-It also has a relaxing pool and braai area
+It also has a relaxing pool and barbeque area.

-Kalimba Reptile Park is a bit of a trek from town and only accessible with a 4×4, but it’s a great place to view crocodiles and snakes and then grab a beer and a crocodile sandwich!
+Kalimba Reptile Park is a great place to view crocodiles and snakes and then grab a beer and a sandwich!